 Platform terminology

-To understand how best to divide work among teams, it is helpful to understand the terms Sanity uses to describe where the hard boundaries and connected features are.
+To understand how to share work among teams, familiarize yourself with core Sanity concepts that describe where the hard boundaries and connected features are.

 Organizations collate billing for multiple projects, which may be queried by the same or unique frontends.